General Guidelines for Painting Exterior and Interior Surfaces

 8. Paint surfaces behind movable equipment and furniture the same as similar exposed surfaces.

-9. Paint surfaces behind permanently fixed equipment or furniture with prime coat only before final
+9. Paint surfaces behind permanently fixed equipment or furniture with prime coat only before final installation of equipment.

 10. Include field prime coats on metalwork in addition to any shop prime coats.

 11. Sand lightly between each succeeding enamel and varnish coat.

 NOTE: DO NOT PAINT OVER DIRT, RUST, SCALE, GREASE, MOISTURE, SCUFFED SURFACES, OR CONDITIONS DETRIMENTAL TO FORMATION OF A DURABLE SMOOTH PAINT FILM.